simnova/ownercommunity/docusaurus/docs/domain-driven-development/entities/community.md

 > **Location:** `ownercommunity/data-access/src/app/domain/contexts/community/community.ts`

-#### Why is the Community class an Entity from the DDD persepective?
+#### Why is the Community class an Entity from the DDD perspective?

 From a Domain-Driven Design (DDD) perspective, the `Community` class qualifies as an entity becuase the class has a unique identifier (`id`) that distinguishes one instance of `Community` from another.
 Secondly, the `Community` entity encapsulates business rules and behaviors that are specific to the community concept in the domain.
 For example, it manages permissions through the `CommunityVisa` and enforces rules in property setters, ensuring that any changes to the community's state adhere to defined business rules and access controls.

-#### Why is the Community class an Aggregate Roote from the DDD persepective?
+#### Why is the Community class an Aggregate Root from the DDD perspective?

 The `Community` class qualifies as an [Aggregate Root](../aggregate-root) for several reasons: